iScsc/iscsc.fr/README.md

 │       ├── App.js              *defines the routes of the application*
 │       ├── index.js            *main js application of the website*
 │       └── index.css           *css styling file of the website*
-│
+├── scripts
+│   └── gpg-share.sh        *share a secret files to others with pgp keys* │
 ├── nginx               *reverse proxy server for the production mode* │   ├── Dockerfile          *Dockerfile to build the nginx container*